vocdoni/dvote-solidity/README.md

   - The process mode (how it behaves)
 - `envelopeType`
   - How votes look like
+- `censusOrigin`
+  - What kind of census proof needs to be used
 - `status`
   - Whether the process is open, ended, canceled, paused, results